 Tea’s Values Stories for Young Children

 Tea Lobjanidze, the Focal Point for LVE in Georgia, has been writing values stories for young children in Georgian.
 Her tales are popular among Georgian teachers and a good instrument for discussing and sharing ideas and emotions.
-Below you will find links to the story Who can I play with? in Georgian and English.
+Below you will find links to the story "Who can I play with?" in both Georgian and English.
 These will be up on the LVE site’s new Story Page soon.
 Feel free to write Tea with your comments!

 Teachers and Children Are Happy Doing LVE – Love, Care and Respect Grow

 Eighteen teachers from different schools and kindergartens of Tbilisi, the capital of Georgia, united under the idea of how to help children be more open, express love and warmth, show respect each other and stay peaceful inside.
 We formed a club called “Teachers for values education” and have met from April every Thursday evening to do workshops at the Education and Management Team office.
 Participants have the opportunity to take part in LVE activities, games and songs, and discuss how they are implementing LVE in their own classes and involving children in LVE activities.

 Teachers say that LVE Workshops help them be themselves in the classroom and help them and their children be happy.
 They are pleased to know how to work with kids on values and how to use text, stories, role playing, songs and discussions to focus on values.